 What we found particularly disturbing is that plenty of the major brands refuse to even disclose their ingredients, and jealously guard them as trade secrets.
 Jet Dry and Cascade, the leading brands of consumer drying agents, claim that their ingredients are proprietary; and therefore, will never be publicly disclosed.
 Even the Material Safety Data Sheet available from the National Institutes of Health does not list the full ingredients, in order to protect these corporations, in disregard of U.S. law.

-Many people, particularly in hard water areas, choose to use rinse or drying agents to avoid blotchy stains on dishes.
+Many people, particularly in hard water areas, choose to use drying agents ("rinse aids") to avoid blotchy stains on dishes.
 The fumes are known to cause coughing and dizziness when dishwashers are first opened.
 People will undoubtedly inhale these chemicals, as well as ingest them from the cookware.
 As a result of the associated health problems (particularly from inhalation), health-conscious consumers are switching to white vinegar to get the same result.
 Drying agents are used in the final rinse cycle, so they dry onto the dishes.
-The residual chemical coating is intentional.
+The residual chemical coating is intentional, as a means to remove water and minerals.

-In a restaurant, this applies to every plate, bowl, utensil, glass and even the pans that are used for cooking.
-The chemicals seem to be far worse in restaurants than those of household drying agents.
-When eating out, there is no way to avoid internally consuming the drying agents.
+In a restaurant, this applies to every plate, bowl, utensil, glass, and even the pans that are used for cooking.
+The chemicals seem to be far worse in restaurants than those that are used in household drying agents.
+When eating out, there is no way to avoid consuming the drying agents.
 While we could find serious negative health implications for virtually every chemical that we discovered in drying agents, we shall focus on a select few for the sake of brevity.

 Calcium Aluminum Silicate, Sodium Aluminosilicate, and Kaolin (Hydrated Aluminum Silicate)